Complications of PCOS

 Having the condition PCOS doesn’t cause endometrial carcinoma, rather it is having very infrequent periods which may increase the risk of endometrial cancer.
 Chronic biological process (lack of eggs being discharged regularly) results in an absence of discharge or shedding of the liner of the female internal reproductive organ (endometrium).
 If this happens, the endometrium can thicken which can increase the risk of abnormal cells that, as a woman ages, can develop into cancerous cells.

-This risk will be greatly reduced with treatments like the prophylactic device pill.
 By improving the regularity of the menstrual cycle, the uterine lining is shed more often during menstruation.

 Adequate physical activity and having a healthy body weight can also assist in normalising periods and reducing the risk of endometrial cancer.